glydways/scalabel/README.md

 ## Step 3.
 Convert the Data to Scalabel format:
 Launch the `cyolo4:latest` docker, and run the following command inside it:
-`python -m scalabel.label.from_kitti --input-dir dataset/kitti --output-dir dataset/kitti --split training --data-type detection --nproc 18`
+`python -m scalabel.label.from_kitti --split training --data-type detection --nproc 18 --dir dataset/kitti`

 ## Step 4.
 Pull the web server docker from the web
 Outside the docker, run: